schatzlab/appliedgenomics2023/assignments/assignment4/README.md

 #### Minimizers [Bonus 10pts]

 Recall `(w, k)-mimimizers` are the set of k-mers that have minimal value within each posible window of size `w` along a sequence.
-[Hint: use a nested for loop to consider every window, and then within each window, extract every possible kmer & sort]
+[Hint: use a nested for loop to consider every window, and then within each window, extract every possible kmer & sort].
+Use k = 21.

 - 3i.
 Compute the (1000,21)-minimizer values for chr22:20M-21M and output the position and kmer sequence at those positions.
 Using your code from 3c, plot the histogram of the distances between the selected elements, and compute their mean and standard devaiation.
 How does this distribution compare to the the spacing of modimizers or randomers or minhash?